 As an Amazon Associate, I earn from qualifying purchases.

-I like to do things ahead of time.
+So, I like to do things ahead of time.
 I like to bake my cakes in advance and I thought why not share with you how I freeze them.

-It is such a time saver, especially if you have a cake business as a side job, or if you just like doing things ahead of time.
+It’s an absolute time saver, especially if you have a cake business as a side job, or if you just like doing things ahead of time.

 I never have freezer burn on my cakes, probably because I go a little overboard on wrapping them, but I thought I’d share with you my tips and tricks.